I’ve Barely Worn Makeup Since Using The Ordinary’s New Radiance Serum

 First, a quick science lesson to understand why this serum is fast becoming a skincare staple among beauty editors and experts alike: It boasts a megamix of antioxidants, which are tiny molecules that counteract “free radicals” in the environment, like UV light (which causes skin damage such as fine lines and pigmentation) and pollution (which has dulling, pore-clogging effects).

-One antioxidant ingredient you might recognise is ascorbyl glucoside, derived from ascorbic acid, aka pure vitamin C. For some, vitamin C can irritate the skin, but ascorbyl glucoside promises all of the brightening, pollution-busting benefits without the dreaded sting.
-If you’re a fan of The Ordinary, you might’ve used — and adored — the brand’s Ascorbyl Glucoside Solution 12%, £14.10.
-It’s one of my all-time favourite serums.
+One antioxidant ingredient you might recognize is ascorbyl glucoside, derived from ascorbic acid, aka pure vitamin C. For some, vitamin C can irritate the skin, but ascorbyl glucoside promises all of the brightening, pollution-busting benefits without the dreaded sting.
+If you’re a fan of The Ordinary, you might’ve used — and adored — the brand’s Ascorbyl Glucoside Solution 12%, $14.80.
+It’s one of my all-time favorite serums, but Multi-Antioxidant is replacing it.

-But Multi-Antioxidant is built a little differently.
+That's because it's built a little differently.
 Besides ascorbyl glucoside, there are tocotrienols, a form of vitamin E and another antioxidant that skincare brands champion for its ability to fend off UV and pollution particles.
-It’s also an anti-inflammatory, so it minimises redness, and it’s known to improve overall skin tone and radiance.
+It’s also an anti-inflammatory, so it minimizes redness, and it’s known to improve overall skin tone and radiance.

 Next, there’s plant-based antioxidant ginseng, along with ergothioneine, which strengthens the skin barrier — the outermost layer of skin that locks in moisture and keeps out harmful elements like bacteria.
 Apart from these antioxidant ingredients, the serum is further boosted by heptapeptide-6, a skin-strengthening peptide (or protein) that boosts collagen production, keeping skin smooth and supple.